 |Business Challenges||Financial Information||Glossary & Acronyms|

-Worldwide, fitness centers generate about $84 billion in annual revenue, according to the International Health, Racquet & Sportsclub Association.
+Worldwide, fitness centers generate about $84 billion in annual revenue, according to the International Health, Racquet & Sportsclub Association (IHRSA).
 More than 180,000 fitness clubs across the globe attract nearly 145 million members.
 Countries with the most fitness club memberships include the US, Germany, the UK, and Brazil.

 Demand is partly linked to income levels and partly to market demographics.
 The profitability of individual companies depends on good marketing.
 Large companies have economies of scale in advertising and in buying equipment.
 Small companies can compete effectively if they have favorable locations or meet customer demands for personalized service and friendly atmosphere.
 The industry is fragmented in the US: the 50 largest companies account for about 30% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options